sampsyo/enerj/README.md

 Expand both packages into a common directory.
 First, build the checker-runtime library against the Checker Framework by typing `ant` in its directory.
 Then build EnerJ the same way.

+If you have trouble with the build—for example, if ant complains about a missing tools.jar or compiler-related classes, be sure to set your `$JAVA_HOME` environment variable to point at the appropriate place.
+(Exactly where depends on your OS and JDK installation.)

 Using the Compiler
 ------------------